alchemiesofscent/apographon/README.md

 ## Linking Out to External Projects

-Scholion aims to link passages to external corpora (e.g., First1KGreek).
+Apographon aims to link passages to external corpora (e.g., First1KGreek).
 Planned approach:

 - Generate stable, human‑meaningful `xml:id` anchors at paragraph or sentence granularity in both HTML and TEI.
 - Recognize citation schemes and references in indices, body, and notes.